ChrisVelasco0312/knowledge-vault/English/CHILD/Milestone Performance.md

 ## 4. What are you doing this weekend?

 ## 5. Which country would you like to visit and why?

+I would like to visit Japan, a dream I have always had.
+There are so many aspects of Japan that fascinate me, particularly its culture and rich history, from the Edo era to the present day.
+I am captivated by stories of honor, and I enjoy watching movies about emperors and samurai, as well as many anime series.
+I dream of visiting ancient temples and exploring traditional towns with their classic architectural style, where I can hear the sounds of cicadas, just like in anime.
+Of course, I also love Japanese cuisine, including sushi, sashimi, and ramen, and I'm eager to discover other traditional dishes.

 ## 6. Give me directions to get to your house, mall, school.